JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/OntologicalModeling.md

 in which axioms are represented have no structural significance because an [OWL2 Ontology] is a set of axioms -- the order is structurally irrelevant;
 however, any concrete syntax representation has to choose a particular order.

-OML avoids this problem thanks to an OML normalized tabular schema that is designed to ensure that an OML Context ontology has a unique concrete syntax representation as sorted rows for the OML normalized tabular schema.
+OML avoids this problem thanks to an OML normalized tabular schema that is designed to ensure that an OML Module ontology has a unique concrete syntax representation as sorted rows for the OML normalized tabular schema.
 This ensures that any difference in the concrete syntax representation
 (i.e., adding, deleting, changing a particular row) reflects a structurally significant difference with respect to the OML specification.
 Despite this difference, the [concrete schema definitions of OML](GLOSSARY.md#oml-schema-concrete-glossary)) plays a similar role for OML than the simplified UML class diagrams do for the [OWL2 Structural Specification].
-Since an OML Context maps to an [OWL2 Ontology] and that a given [OWL2 Ontology] can be serialized in multiple documents that are structurally equivalent to each other, it follows that a given OML Context is structurally equivalent to all the serializations of ontology documents that are structurally equivalent to its corresponding [OWL2 Ontology].
+Since an OML Module maps to an [OWL2 Ontology] and that a given [OWL2 Ontology] can be serialized in multiple documents that are structurally equivalent to each other, it follows that a given OML Module is structurally equivalent to all the serializations of ontology documents that are structurally equivalent to its corresponding [OWL2 Ontology].
 This propety enables a change management strategy that leverages both OML and OWL2 for their respective strengths:

-- OML normalized tabular schema representations of OML Context ontologies are kept under version control (e.g. `git`)
+- OML normalized tabular schema representations of OML Module ontologies are kept under version control (e.g. `git`)

   This ensures that any difference reported by `git diff` is structurally significant in OML.

-- Using the appropriate OML tools, OML Context ontologies are converted to their corresponding [OWL2 Ontology] representations with [SWRL] rules.
+- Using the appropriate OML tools, OML Module ontologies are converted to their corresponding [OWL2 Ontology] representations with [SWRL] rules.

   This enables using standards-based tools for querying and reasoning (e.g., [Pellet]).